 - The General Labeling Rules, 1992, (L. I. 1514) of FDA require that food labeling be informative and accurate.
 Ghana uses the Codex Alimentarius standards to formulate its labeling requirements.
 The minimum labeling requirements are as follows: - Labeling should be in English.
-An English translation must be shown on the label or package insert (where applicable) if it is in another language; - Labeling shall be legible and shall be of indelible ink; - Name of product brand/common name and Generic name should be in bold letters; - Provide Net mass/weight, Net volume or Drained Weight (for solids in liquid medium, e.g. mackerel in tomato sauce) of content- specifying essential ingredients in metric weight for solids, semi-solids and aerosols, and metric volume for liquids; - The manufacturer/exporter/agent's name and complete address including location;
+An English translation must be shown on the label or package insert (where applicable) if it is in another language; - Labeling shall be legible and shall be of indelible ink;

-- The Country of origin must be provided on the product label.
-LI 1541 Ghana Standards Authority (Food, Drugs and Other Goods) General Labeling Rule, 1992 Section 1(1) (i) states "No person shall offer for sale, sell, distribute, import or otherwise dispose of prepackaged food or drug, unless the food or drug is marked or labeled with-country of origin of the food or drug." - List ingredients (specific names of ingredients and/or E-numbers) by their common names in order of importance by weight.
-If the food is "standardized," the label must include only those ingredients, which are optional for that standard; Directions for use, if any; - a.
+- Name of product Brand, Common name and Generic name should be in bold letters; - Provide Net mass/weight, Net volume or Drained Weight (for solids in liquid medium, e.g. mackerel in tomato sauce) of content- specifying essential ingredients in metric weight for solids, semi-solids and aerosols, and metric volume for liquids; - The manufacturer/exporter/agent's name and complete address including location; - The country of origin must be provided on the product label.
+LI 1541 Ghana Standards Authority (Food, Drugs and Other Goods) General Labeling Rule, 1992 Section 1(1) (i) states "No person shall offer for sale, sell, distribute, import or otherwise dispose of prepackaged food or drug, unless the food or drug is marked or labeled with country of origin of the food or drug." - List ingredients (specific names of ingredients and/or E-numbers) by their common names in order of importance by weight.
+If the food is "standardized," the label must include only those ingredients, which are optional for that standard; directions for use, if any; - a.
 Provide the production "batch" or lot number; - b.
 Provide date of manufacture of products; - c.
-Provide Expiry date or Best Before or Use by date; - d.
+Provide Expiry, Best Before, or Use By date; - d.
 Food additives and colors must be stated on the label.
-Spices, flavors and colors may be listed as such, without naming the specific material, but any artificial color or flavor should be identified as such. - e.
+Spices, flavors and colors may be listed as such, without naming the specific material, but any artificial color or flavor should be identified as such; - e.
 There is no additional labeling for U.S. food imports if the standard U.S. label addresses the above-mentioned items.
 Stick-on labels are not permitted; - f.
 It is not a requirement in Ghana to include the FDA registration number on the product label.

-IMPORTANT NOTE: All vegetable oils, both imports and locally produced, are to bear the plant source of the oil and labeled, such as corn oil, ground-nut oil, sunflower oil, rapeseed oil.
-Labels bearing 'No/low Cholesterol' or Cholesterol Free' on edible vegetable oils are still prohibited.
+IMPORTANT NOTE: All vegetable oils, both imported and locally produced, are to bear the name of the plant used in producing the oil and labeled as such, for example corn oil, ground-nut oil, sunflower oil, rapeseed oil etc. Labels bearing 'No/low Cholesterol' or Cholesterol Free' on edible vegetable oils are still prohibited.
 According to the FDA, the declaration of "No/low cholesterol" in the labelling of edible vegetable oils is considered a misleading claim unless it is stated on the label that all vegetable oils are cholesterol free.
 FDA will either remove products from the shelf or ask the importer to re-label the vegetable oil as required.